jazcap53/jazcap53.github.io/content/pytest_caplog.md

 # Hitting pytest's capsys with a hammer
 ### The introduction
-I've been trying to improve the (then 51%, as measured by pytest-cov) coverage on a script, called Caffeine Monitor, that I'm writing.
+I've been trying to improve the (then 51%, as measured by pytest-cov) coverage on a script-in-progress, called Caffeine Monitor.

-### The problem
+### The system under test
 Caffeine Monitor keeps tabs (ahem) on the amount of caffeine in your body.

 * If you call it with no arguments, the script gets your previous reading (level and time) from a .json file.
 Then it